Zarktao/command-runner/readme.md

 ### Usage
 1. Define a subclass of AbstractTaskRunner to implement the method of executing the synchronized task.
 When run() method returns, the task will be marked as done.
-2. Call RunnerUtils.addRunner to add your runner to the framework.
+2. Do 'new RunnerManager()' to manage the whole runner pool.
+Call runnerManager.addRunner() to add your defined runner to this manager.
 It's sequence sensitive.
-Framework would choose the first runner which returns true in checkCommand() to run your command.
+Manager would choose the first runner which returns true in getRunnerClass() to run your command.
-3. Create your Instance then submit, and it will run in Java thread pool.
+3. Create your Instance then submit to your manager, and it will run in this Java thread pool.
 4. You can get your job's status, result, log etc. from instance.
-1. Job.setLogOutputStream to assign a outputStream to this job.
+5. Job.setLogOutputStream to assign a outputStream to this job.
-5. Implement the PersistenceHelper, then call RunnerUtils.setPersistenceHelper.
+6. Implement the PersistenceHelper, then call RunnerManager.setPersistenceHelper.
 If PersistenceHelper is defined in the framework, the framework will use these method to do persistence jobs.
-If not, the instances will be stored in memory.
+If not, the instances will be temporarily stored in memory.